moso2p/ecogem/README.md

 ## Usage

-Rename your Gemfile to Ecogemfile and execute:
+Rename all your Gemfiles to Ecogemfiles and execute:

     $ ecogem install